Deacon White was one of the finest players of the 1880s

 It was a great day for Cooper who collected four hits and four runs batted in.
 The first of those RBI gave Cooper 989 for his career – one more than Deacon White.

 The final two RBI also moved him passed Cooperstown men Ernie Lombardi and Home Run Baker.
-The historic game-used lineup card is signed by Brewers manager George Bamberger at the bottom.
+The historic game-used lineup card is signed by Cooper at the top left corner and by Brewers manager George Bamberger at the bottom.